Layover (EP): Music and lyrics

-Songs

-The album opens with "Rainy Days", an alternative pop and R&B track.
+The EP opens with "Rainy Days", an alternative pop and R&B track.
 Abbie Aitken of Clash described it as a lo-fi mix founded on YouTube, writing, "the realism of the artificial rain, the soft jazz, and a curious phone alert swiftly followed by the sound of typing all add to a feeling of coziness and familiarity."
 The second track "Blue" is an old school R&B song that starts out with a simple guitar, then quickly transgresses into a combination of a drum and "gliding vocals."
 Third track, "Love Me Again" is another R&B song, revolves around discussing the feeling of missing loved ones and the struggles of letting them go after a heartbreak.
 Followed with "Slow Dancing", a 1970s romantic soul sound with a simple jazz rhythm.
 Its lyrics were described as a "typical love story" where "one lover pining over another singing words such as 'it shouldn't feel like this, hurts too much already."
 The closing track, "For Us" was picked as the most interesting track on the EP by Rhian Daly of NME, praising its production and "pitched-up vocal" writing, "its synth pads and bright piano immediately reminiscent of soft-focus '70s live performances."

 Critical reception

 At Metacritic, which assigns a normalized score out of 100 to ratings from publications, Layover received an average score of 82 based on four reviews, indicating "universal acclaim".

 Rhian Daly of NME wrote that "V's compatibility with his chosen palette makes magic, the record instantly oozing sophistication." while highlighting the tracks "For Us" and "Love Me Again".
-Consequence's Mary Siroky called the album "a perfect addition to the autumn album canon, particularly for anyone else out there who loves to turn on a sad album and just yearn."
-Clash's Abbie Aitken said that Layover "truly showcase his personal identity, his natural being, and his unique tastes", while appreciating the cohesiveness of the album.
+Consequence's Mary Siroky called the EP "a perfect addition to the autumn album canon, particularly for anyone else out there who loves to turn on a sad album and just yearn."
+Clash's Abbie Aitken said that Layover "truly showcase his personal identity, his natural being, and his unique tastes", while appreciating the cohesiveness of the EP.